xrg/openerp-client-web/doc/README.txt

 If you see message showing `cherrypy._cperror.NotReady: Port not free.` make sure no other application is running on the specified port (8080 is default).

-You can change port for by changing `server.socket_port` value in `config/default.cfg`.
+You can change port by changing `server.socket_port` value in `config/default.cfg`.

 If everything is fine, open your favourite web browser and type http://localhost:8080, and your can see welcome page with login screen.

-Don't forget to enable cookies !
+Please make sure cookies are enabled in your browser.

 Of course, OpenERP Server must be running at that time.
 You should create a database from the DBAdmin interface by clicking on Manage button that you can